GautierBlandin/nx-personal-blog/apps/personal-blog/public/content/terraform-pulumi-sst-tradeoff-analysis.md

 - Variety of cloud of provider support
 - Ecosystem maturity (quality of documentation and training material, integration capabilities)
 - Developer experience (deployment speed, local development capabilities, language syntax familiarity)
+- Modularity (ability to define and reuse infrastructure components)
 - Testability
 - Observability (monitoring of deployed resources, deployment metrics)
 - Security (secret management, compliance checking, auditability)
-- Modularity (ability to define and reuse infrastructure components)

 ## Terraform

-Terraform was created in 2014 by HashiCorp.
+Terraform is an IaC tool created in 2014 by HashiCorp.
 It enables users to define infrastructure using a purpose-built [domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language), HCL.
 Terraform supports virtually all cloud providers and benefits from a widespread adoption in the DevOps community.
 Terraform uses a declarative approach where users define the desired end state, and its [state files](https://developer.hashicorp.com/terraform/language/state) track the real-world resources to determine what changes are needed during deployments.

-### Strengths
+#### Strengths
 - Being used by many large organisations, Terraform has demonstrated enterprise-readiness and is a proven technology.
 - Terraform supports virtually all cloud providers, making it one of the most versatile IaC tools.
 - The official documentation is comprehensive, with a wealth of examples and tutorials.
 - Terraform has an active community and a large adoption, making experienced practitioners easier to find.
 Additionally, HashiCorp offers certifications that may help in the vetting process.

-### Challenges
+#### Challenges

 - Terraform requires the use of HCL and specialized Terraform-specific knowledge and tooling.
 This encourages a Software Engineer vs DevOps Specialist divide, which is increasingly seen as hindering productivity, especially in smaller teams.
-- Terraform code is harder to keep DRY, and sometimes lack useful features available in more expressive programming languages.
+- Terraform code is harder to keep DRY, and HCL sometimes lacks useful features available in more expressive programming languages.

 ## Pulumi

 Pulumi was created in 2017 by former Microsoft employees, and went open-source in 2018.
 It enables users to define infrastructure using mainstream programming languages (Typescript, Python, Java, and more).
 Like Terraform, Pulumi supports a wide variety of cloud providers, and benefits from a growing popularity.
 It also uses a declarative approach of comparing desired and actual state.

-### Strengths
+#### Strengths

 - By supporting mainstream programming languages, Pulumi encourages tighter integration of DevOps practices in fullstack teams.
 Language familiarity facilitates software engineers taking part in infrastructure definition.
-Additionally, the use of programming languages facilitates IDE support and strong static typing.
+- The use of programming languages enables powerful developer tooling advantages, including IDE support and strong static typing.
 - High testability with both unit testing, property testing, and integration testing being available.
-- High modularity through native language constructs, as code reuse is powered by all the usual mechanisms of abstraction, including functions, inheritance, and composition.
+- High modularity through native language constructs, as code reuse is powered by the full spectrum of abstraction techniques available in modern programming.
 - Although less extensive than Terraform's provider ecosystem, Pulumi supports a wide array of cloud providers.
-Additionally, Terraform providers can be bridged to be used with Pulumi and provide missing functionality.
+Additionally, Terraform providers can be bridged to be usence, and compositid with Pulumi and provide missing functionality.
-- Secrets are encrypted in state files.
+- Secrets can be securely encrypted directly in state files, rather than stored in a separate secrets management service.
 - Pulumi Cloud provides strong observability and auditability features.

-### Challenges
+#### Challenges

 - While there is growing adoption and support for Pulumi, the documentation and examples are not nearly as comprehensive as that of Terraform.
-While writing Pulumi code, I often find myself looking at Terraform documentation and examples to figure out how to do things.
+Even while writing Pulumi code, I often find myself looking at Terraform documentation and examples to figure out how to do things.
 - The high flexibility provided by programming languages makes it easier for teams with a weaker software engineering culture to shoot themselves in the foot and write hard-to-maintain code.
 - All languages supported by Pulumi have feature-parity, but users reports a smoother experience with Typescript and Python, especially on the documentation side.